Inalienable possession: No overt possessive markers

 The possessive marker does not occur in inalienable possession constructions.
 Thus, the absence of ɛ̃̀ɟ, as in example (4), indicates that the relationship between the possessor and the possessee is inalienable possession.

 Identical possessor deletion

-Igbo, a West African language, the possessor is deleted in a sentence if both its subject and the possessor of an inalienable noun refer to the same entity.
+In Igbo, a West African language, the possessor is deleted in a sentence if both its subject and the possessor of an inalienable noun refer to the same entity.
 In (5a), both referents are the same, but it is ungrammatical to keep both of them in a sentence.
 Igbo uses the processes of identical possessor deletion, and the yá (his), is dropped, as in the grammatical (5b).

 A similar process occurs in some Slavic languages, notably Serbian:

 Word order

 Possessor switch

 The distinction between alienable and inalienable possession constructions may be marked by a difference in word order.
 Igbo uses another syntactic process when the subject and the possessor refer to different entities.
 In possessor switch, the possessor of the inalienable noun is placed as close as possible to the verb.
 In the following examples, the possessor yá is not deleted because both referents are different:

 In the ungrammatical (8a), the verb wàra (to split) follows the possessor m.
 Possessor switch requires the verb to be placed nearer to the possessor.
 The grammatical (8b) does so switching wàra with the possessor: